-The human heart has four chambers: the left atrium and right atrium (plural: atria) at the top, and the left and right ventricles on the bottom.
-Blood circulates through the atria and the ventricles to and from the rest of the body via arteries (which carry blood away from the heart) and veins (which carry blood to the heart).
+The human heart has four sections (chambers): the left atrium and right atrium at the top and the left and right ventricles at the bottom.
+Blood circulates through the atria and ventricles.
+The atria receive blood from the veins, and the ventricles pump blood out through the arteries.

-Babies with double inlet left ventricle have an intact left ventricle (the pumping chamber of the heart that pumps blood to the body) and a small right ventricle (the pumping chamber that pumps blood to the lungs).
+Babies born with a double inlet left ventricle usually have a functioning left ventricle and a small right ventricle.
+The right ventricle usually has limited function.
 Both atria supply blood to the left ventricle.
-As a result, oxygen-rich blood and oxygen-poor blood are combined.
-This mixture of blood flows to the baby’s lungs and body.
+As a result, oxygen-rich blood and oxygen-poor blood mix together in your baby’s heart.
+The mixed blood flows to your baby’s lungs and body.

 What causes double inlet left ventricle?

 The cause of double inlet left ventricle is unknown, but the defect likely occurs early during pregnancy while your baby’s heart is developing.

 Many babies with double inlet left ventricle have other abnormalities in their heart or their main arteries.
 These abnormalities can block blood flow to their lungs.
 These may include:

 - Aortic coarctation: The narrowing of your baby’s aorta.

 - Pulmonary atresia: Your baby’s pulmonary valve doesn’t form properly.